 Reports suggest that the case could work with any Qi-compatible wireless charger which would be most handy.

-In the beta of iOS 12 there were images of an AirPods case with a status indicator light, as spotted by 9to5Mac, although the new AirPods didn't appear alongside iOS 12.
+In the beta of iOS 12 there were images of an AirPods case with a status indicator light, as spotted by 9to5Mac, although the new AirPods didn't appear alongside iOS 12 or iOS 12.1.
 In some of the images, the dot appears brown, but in other ones, the dot is noticeably more green.
 The current case does not have a light on the exterior - instead there's an internal status light.

-The new AirPods may also debut with noise cancelling - could this be part of a more premium option?
+A second version of the new AirPods may also debut with noise cancelling - probably a more premium option.
 The report suggests Apple will use physical analogue methods, as opposed to active noise cancellation, so we wouldn't expect them to be as effective as other noise-cancelling in-ear headphones, from the likes from Sony and Bose.

 Bloomberg also claims that Apple is intending to introduce a set of Apple-branded over-ear headphones and will be a different option to the company's existing Beats lineup.
 Reports suggest these headphones are facing delays and are now due to launch in 2019.
 We certainly don't expect them before Christmas now.